jojobautistaum/professional-readme-generator/README.md

   This project is licensed under the MIT license

   ## Contributing <a id="contributing"></a>
-  Please contribute by fixing the issue.
+  Please contribute by fixing an issue.

   ## Questions <a id="questions"></a>
   For questions about this app, please email me at gjojob@yahoo.com.